Skip to main content

 The food is free, but that doesn't mean all-you-can-waste.
 Take what you'll eat.
 Go back for seconds if you want more because there's no shame in that.
 But loading a plate with food and leaving half of it?
 That's wasteful and it depletes the spread for everyone.

 Also: use the serving utensils.
-I cannot believe I have to write that sentence, but here we are.
+It should not need saying, but here we are.

 Alcohol Expectations

 Free alcohol is wonderful.
 Getting visibly drunk in an airport lounge is not.
 Lounge staff can and will cut you off, and you can be denied boarding if you're intoxicated.
-I've watched it happen exactly once, and it was deeply uncomfortable for everyone involved.
+When it happens, it is deeply uncomfortable for everyone involved.

 The unwritten rule: enjoy the drinks, but pace yourself like you're at a work event where your boss might be watching.
 A couple of glasses of wine?
 Nobody notices.
 Stumbling toward the bar for your sixth gin and tonic?
 Everyone notices.